-Chateau Certan Marzelle Pomerol, Bordeaux wine producer profile, with wine tasting notes, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Certan Marzelle Pomerol with wine tasting notes, wine ratings, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 In 1999, the Pomerol estate was sold to Ets.
 Moueix and Jean Hubert Delon of Leoville Las Cases.Jean Hubert Delon came away with 4 hectares, which he added to his Pomerol property, Chateau Nenin.
 The remaining land went to Christian Moueix.
 The vineyard was used to produce two wines, Certan Marzelle and Chateau Hosanna.